JacquesLucke/animation_nodes_manual/content/developer_guide/extensions/introduction/index.md

 {{% notice warning %}}

-Do not use `animation_nodes` in your extension names.
+Do not use `animation_nodes` in your extension name.

 {{% / notice %}}

 We will explain what needs to be added in those files in a moment.
-The `auto_load.py` file can be downloaded from [here][auto_load] without any changes.
+The `auto_load.py` file can be copied from the Animation Nodes [source][an_source] without any changes.
 This file will help us automatically register and load classes, so it is not mandatory, but it is recommended.
 For auto loading to work, each of the directories that have files that define a Blender class needs to have an empty `__init__.py` file, which are the files you see in the sub-directories above.

+This structure works for simple extensions.
+More complex extensions that utilize Cython should follow a more complex structure.
+This structure is described later in the Cython [section](#cython).

 ## Initialization